← Contents · Runnable Specifications by Eric Normand · Work in progress · Comments

 Soware design means making programming decisions

-This is a book about soware design.
-There are many denitions
+This is a book about soware design.
+But what does that term

-While coding, we have a lot of choices to make.
-Do I use a for
+soware.
+While coding, we face countless choices: Do I use a for

 loop or a while loop?
 Do I break this function into two smaller